Bike Tour Vermont - Champlain Islands, Burlington & Stowe | VBT Bicycling Vacations Skip to Main Content

 Tour Highlights

-• Enjoy a scenic ride on South Hero Island with views of the Green Mountains and the Adirondacks
+• Cycle scenic backroads on South Hero Island, with panoramic views of both the Green Mountains and the Adirondacks.

-• Visit a local vineyard for a picnic lunch and wine tasting
+• Savor a picnic lunch and wine tasting at a local vineyard in the Champlain Valley.

 What to Expect

-This tour offers the full range of easy terrain mixed with moderate hills and is ideal for beginning and experienced cyclists.
-Our VBT support vehicle is always available for those who would like assistance with the hills.
+This tour offers a full range of easy terrain mixed with moderate hills and is ideal for beginners and experienced cyclists.
+Our VBT support vehicle is always available for those needing assistance with hills.

 Bar Graph Beginner - Experienced